 Volunteers at the Hidden Hogback Trail at Mariana Butte

-There are three volunteer program tracks within the Loveland Open Lands Division.
-These include the trail host program, environmental education, and stewardship/special projects.
+There are three volunteer program tracks within the Loveland Open Lands & Trails Division.
+These include the trail host program, environmental education and stewardship/special projects.
 View our open lands volunteer flyer (PDF).

 Environmental Education Program

-The Open Lands Division offers free training for environmental education volunteers for programs offered at River’s Edge Natural Area.
+We provide free training for environmental education volunteers for programs offered at River’s Edge Natural Area.
 Volunteers learn to teach grade school students about Colorado wildlife and natural areas in and around Loveland.
 Choose your favorite subjects and share your love of the outdoors with local children!
 School programs are offered during school hours on weekdays during spring and fall.
-Learn more about school program offerings on our Environmental Education page.
+Learn more about school program offerings.

 - On-site training – four hours